tuc289/NanoWorkshop/README.md

 FLO-PRO002     SQK-LSK110                  dna_r9.4.1_450bps_hac_prom     2021-05-05_dna_r9.4.1_promethion_384_dd219f32
 ```

-Find the right combination between flowcells and library preparation kits (here, we are using "SQK-RBK004" and "FLO-MIN106"
+Identify the right combination of a flowcell and library preparation kit.
+In this workflow, we are using the library "SQK-RBK004" and the flowcell "FLO-MIN106".

 ```
 flowcell       kit               barcoding config_name                    model version FLO-MIN106     SQK-PBK004        included  dna_r9.4.1_450bps_hac          2021-05-17_dna_r9.4.1_minion_384_d37a2ab9
 ```

-Now, specify the input file, output directory, and configuration name (don't forget to add configuration file extenstion (.cfg) at the end)
+Next, specify the input file, output directory, and the configuration name (remember to add configuration file extenstion (.cfg) at the end of the name).

 **hac** is representing "high accuracy"